PelleLille/hsl-docs/functions.rst

   Get the usage for a specific quota.
 Messages may be assigned to one or more quotas when calling eg. :func:`eodonce.EODMailMessage.queue` which is the incremented accordingly.
 When the messages is removed from the queue (delivered or not) the quota is decremented.

-  :param string id: the quota name
+  :param string name: the quota name
   :return: the quota information
   :rtype: array